-Analytical Approach Comments Corporate Credit Rating Methodology Applicable veting methodologies Rating Methodology for Downstream Oil Companies Applicable rating methodologies Impact of Parent or Group Support on an Issuer's Credit Rating Policy on Withdrawal of Credit Ratings Parent: Hindustan Petroleum Corporation Limited The ratings take in to account the parentage of HPCL as the parent has provided significant equity support in the past.
-HMEL is of strategic importance to the parent, given the take-or- Parent/Group support pay offtake agreement for liquid products and the absence of an HPCL refinery in petroleum product-deficit northern India.
-HPCL has also provided a letter of comfort for some of the term loans of HMEL and SSA for the petrochemical project www.icra.in
+Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Rating Methodology for Refining and Marketing Parent/Group support Parent: Hindustan Petroleum Corporation Limited The ratings take into account the parentage of HPCL as the parent has provided significant equity support in the past.
+HMEL is of strategic importance to the parent, given the take-or-pay offtake agreement for liquid products and the absence of an HPCL refinery in petroleum product-deficit northern India.
+Consolidation/Standalone The ratings are based on the consolidated financials of HMEL.